GautamGupta/bb-legacy-plugins/bb-emoticons/trunk/readme.txt

 == Description ==

-Add a ‘list’ of smilies to your forum.
-Loosely based on ’smileys for bbpress’ but with some differences.
+Add a 'list' of smilies to your forum.
+Loosely based on 'smileys for bbpress' but with some differences.

 **Features**

 * Adds smilies
 * No administration required
 * Easy installation
-* Click-’n-insert javascript
+* Click-'n-insert javascript

 == Installation ==